Fomer Sewing Bee Contestants – Where are they now?

 Lauren is another contestant who has built a successful business off the back of her appearance in The Great British Sewing Bee.
 Finalist Lauren now runs a popular sewing shop in Birmingham called Guthrie Ghani.
 Like several of the contestants she has also had a sewing book published: Learn to Sew With Lauren.
 We have a thermal lined curtain project from Lauren on our site.

 Stuart has built his career mainly in the quilting industry, which was his original sewing passion.
 You can frequently find him appearing at sewing shows, teaching workshops around the country, writing columns for magazines and appearing on Create & Craft TV.
-He has also had 2 books published as well.
+He has also had several books published as well.

 Heather Jacks (winner)